greg-raven/Impeachment-Chronicles/_posts/2020-01-22-trump-super-pac-releases-witch-hunt-timeline.md

 It then focuses on details surrounding the investigation and the final report from Special Counsel Robert Mueller.

-In 2019, the timeline notes the attempts by Democrats to leak false details about President Trump’s phone call with Ukranian President Volodymyr Zelensky until Trump ultimately released the transcript of the call in September.
+In 2019, the timeline notes the attempts by Democrats to leak false details about President Trump's phone call with Ukranian President Volodymyr Zelensky until Trump ultimately released the transcript of the call in September.

 The timeline concludes with the Democrat vote to impeach the president, dragging the Senate impeachment trial into January 2020.